dolphindb/api-java/README.md

 ```
 boolean success = conn.connect("localhost", 8848, "admin", "123456");
 ```
-If the connection is established without using a username and password, we only have guest privileges.
+If the connection is established without a username and password, we only have guest privileges.
 To be granted more privileges, we can log in by calling conn.login('admin', '123456', true).

-### 3.Run script
+### 3. Run DolphinDB script

-Use the following statement to run DolphinDB script in Java:
+Use the method `run("script")` to run DolphinDB script in Java:
 ```
 conn.run("script");
 ```
+Please refer to the following section for an example.
 The maximum length of the script is 65,535 bytes.

-### 4. Execute functions
+### 4. Execute DolphinDB functions

-We can use method `run` to execute DolphinDB built-in functions or user-defined functions on a remote DolphinDB server.
+Other than running script, method `run` can also execute DolphinDB built-in functions or user-defined functions on a remote DolphinDB server.
+If method `run` has only one parameter, the parameter is script.
+If method `run` has 2 parameters, the first parameter is a DolphinDB function name and the second parameter is the function's parameters.

-The following examples show 3 ways to call DolphinDB's built-in function `add` in Java, depending on the locations of the parameters "x" and "y".
+The following examples illustrate 3 ways to call DolphinDB's built-in function `add` in Java, depending on the locations of the parameters "x" and "y" of function `add`.

 * Both parameters are on DolphinDB server